How to Fix Drummy Tiles

 Usually tile delamination is not an isolated incident- the pressure and conditions that cause delamination do not JUST affect one area the damage WILL spread if left untreated.

 Once the tiles are injected, the adhesive forms a strong yet flexible bond between the tile and the substrate once again.
-You will hear the difference in the sound of the tile pre-injection (hollow) and pist-injection (solid).
+You will hear the difference in the sound of the tile pre-injection (hollow) and post-injection (solid).

 This video shows the before and after of tiles that are drummy, once injected using the Barefoot Floors tile injection system.